jarviscanada/jarvis_data_eng_DevinSmith/linux_sql/README.md

 ## 3. Implementation
 These are the steps that were taken in implementing this project
-### 1.The first step in implementing the project is establishing a github repo for code management
+### 1. The first step in implementing the project is establishing a github repo for code management
 Once the repo is established we can make a development branch, and furthermore the appropriate feature branches.
 ### 2. The second step is getting a basic Docker undestanding a creating a container
 The containerization allows us to work with the psql in an enclosed environment